parham-alvani/.github/profile/README.md

-# Hello :wave:, Welcome to 🐼 🌰 private repositories
+# Hello :wave:, Welcome to 🐼 🌰 personal repositories

 These are our private repositories.
 Me (Parham) and Elahe trying to archive everything we have into these repositories (that you're actually not seeing them by they exist, trust me).